MPI-IS/Grassmann-Averages-PCA/README.txt

 2.2 Matlab bindings
 ----------------------
-The library contains a target that enables the GrassmannAveragePCA to be run from Matlab.
+The library contains a target that enables the GrassmannAveragesPCA to be run from Matlab.
 The Matlab bindings are on by default.
 It is possible to disable them by providing a variable to the cmake script:

 ~~~~~~~~~~~~~~